gaschgithub/microrhythm-analysis/README.md

 - **Salsa and Joesón** exhibit the closest microrhythmic similarity, consistent with their shared derivation from son-based rhythmic organization.
-- **Cumbia** appears closer to Salsa/Joesón than to Brazilian genres, plausibly reflecting Caribbean rhythmic influence and a shared treatment of off-beat timing.
+- **Cumbia** appears closer to Salsa/Joesón than to Brazilian genres, plausibly reflecting Caribbean rhythmic influence and shared approaches to off-beat timing.
 - **Bossa Nova and Brazilian Funk** form a more distant group relative to the above, showing tendencies associated with samba-derived practices and, in the case of funk, subdivision alternation.

-These results support the hypothesis that microrhythmic duration patterns can reflect tacit stylistic consensus across genres, even when not codified as explicit rules.
+These results support the hypothesis that microrhythmic duration patterns can reflect tacit stylistic consensus across genres and can be formalized into rhythmic prototypes usable in musical creation.

 ---

 ## Repository structure

 ```
+microrhythm-analysis/
 ├── src/ # Analysis scripts
 ├── data/ # MIDI corpus and aggregated measurement data
 ├── figures/ # Curated figures generated from the analysis